-RIPA Buffer Tissue Lysis and Preparation
+RIPA and TRIS Buffer Tissue Lysis and Preparation

 - Sonicate the suspension to homogeneity on ice with a probe sonicator (e.g. Misonix Ultrasonic Liquid Processor).
-Sonicate in short bursts (5-7 sec) to avoid excessive sample heating - 2.
-Keep homogenates on ice for 30 min, then repeat sonication as well as incubation on ice - Centrifuge homogenates for 30 minutes at 10,000 20,000 x g and 4°C, then transfer clear supernatants into clean tubes and discard pellets - 4.
-Measure total protein concentration (e.g., BCA or Bradford protein assay) - These supernatants may be stored at -80°C and must be centrifuged again for 30 min at 10,000-20,000 x g and 4°C immediately after thawing and before being used in the ELISA
+Sonicate in short bursts (5-7 sec) to avoid excessive sample heating; other mechanical tissue homogenation methods can be used, but need to be optimized by the end-user - Keep homogenates on ice for 30 min, then repeat sonication as well as incubation on ice - Centrifuge homogenates for 30 minutes at 10,000 20,000 x g and 4°C, then transfer clear supernatants into clean tubes and discard pellets - Measure total protein concentration (e.g., BCA or Bradford protein assay) - These supernatants may be stored at -80°C and must be centrifuged again for 30 min at 10,000-20,000 x g and 4°C immediately after thawing and before being used in the ELISA

-RIPA Sample Dilution
+RIPA and TRIS Sample Dilution

-Prepared, cleared, concentrated, lysates are typically diluted at least 1:5 with Biosensis Assay Diluent A before use in the ELISA.
+Prepared, cleared, concentrated, homogenates are typically diluted at least 1:4 with Assay Diluent D before use in the ELISA.
 After dilution, check that sample pH is within 7.0-8.0 with pH paper for best results.

 Note: The final sample dilution will vary depending upon the tissue and exact extraction method.
-Typically, 1:5-1:20 (w/v) dilution for many, but some tissues such as hippocampus can be greater (e.g. 1:300) in order for the assay values to be consistent and fall within the linear range of the assay.
+Typically, 1:4-1:8 (w/v) dilution for many, but some tissues can be greater in order for the assay values to be consistent and fall within the linear range of the assay.
 Thus, the optimal dilution needs to be determined for each experimental set and laboratory.
 Spike recovery experiments are highly recommended, see note above.

-RIPA sample ELISA results can be reported as ng BDNF/mg total soluble protein or g wet weight if tissue sample is large enough.
+ELISA results can be reported as ng proNGF/mg total soluble protein or g wet weight if tissue sample is large enough.